Organize your stay Guadeloupe

 Luggage Luggage Guadeloupe

-Even if you can buy everything locally, the essentials for the West Indies are a backpack, mosquito repellent cream or lotion, strong sun protection (SPF 30 to 50), a mosquito net if you're staying in a gîte without one, light cotton clothing, swimsuits and a sarong, and warmer clothes for the trip there and back.
-For the evening, no warmer clothes are needed (unless you plan to stay in the heights of Saint-Claude or Matouba, where temperatures tend to drop in the evening) and, for men, polo shirts can easily replace shirts for an outing to a gourmet restaurant.
-Long, loose-fitting clothes are recommended in the evening to protect against mosquitoes.
-For hiking: walking shoes, light rain jacket, hat or cap, sunglasses, camera and, of course, your favorite tour guide!
+Even if you can buy everything locally, the essentials for the West Indies are a backpack, sun protection (lycras for the boat or the beach, environmentally-friendly sun creams, a hat or cap, sunglasses), mosquito repellent cream or lotion, an individual mosquito net if you're staying in a gîte without one, light cotton clothing, swimsuits and a sarong, and warmer clothes for the trip there and back.
+For the evening, no warm clothing is needed (unless you plan to stay in the heights of Saint-Claude or Matouba, where temperatures tend to drop in the evening), and for men, a polo shirt can easily replace a shirt for an outing to a gourmet restaurant.
+Loose-fitting, light-colored, long clothing is recommended in the evening to protect against mosquitoes.
+For hiking: walking shoes, a light rain jacket, a camera and, of course, your favorite tour guide!